clseitz/JetToolbox/README.md

 ## Instructions

 Check the branch for the correspondent release.
-This branch (jetToolbox_72X) is for CMSSW_7_2_X, then for example:
+This branch (jetToolbox_72X) is for CMSSW_7_2_X and contains and old version of the jetToolbox.
+Then, for example:
 ```
 cmsrel CMSSW_7_2_0
 cd CMSSW_7_2_0/src/